Skip to content

 On March 16, 2026, MCC Economics appeared on the leak site operated by the qilin ransomware group, which claims to have exfiltrated internal files from the organization during a ransomware attack.

 Public reporting indicates that MCC Economics was listed on the qilin leak site with the group asserting that it had stolen internal data.
 The exact number of people whose information may be exposed remains unknown.
 Available reporting describes the incident as involving exfiltration of internal files rather than a simple encryption-only attack.
-No confirmed details have surfaced yet about the specific types of records taken or the volume of data involved.
+No Reported Details have surfaced yet about the specific types of records taken or the volume of data involved.

 Why This Matters for You and Your Family